joemphilips/DotNetLightning/docs/features/other_namespaces.md

 ---
-title: other namespaces
+title: Other namespaces
-category: overview
+category: Overview
 index: 2
 categoryindex: 2
 ---

-# features which is not in "DotNetLightning.*" namespace
+# Features which are not in the "DotNetLightning.*" namespace

 Some sibling assemblies come together when you install `DotNetLightning` or `DotNetLightning.Core`.
 These are mostly for internal usages but some might be useful for you: